Updated October 29, 2021

 If you live with an adult child or other caretaker, the person who owns your home may be able to deduct the expense on their taxes.
 This is done through the Dependent Care Tax credit.
 Depending on your state, additional deductions or credits may be possible.
 Be sure to speak with your tax advisor about your options.

-If you have a low-income, are at least 62 years of age, and live in a rural area, you may be eligible for financial assistance in the form of a grant to help cover the costs of installation.
+You may be eligible for financial assistance to help cover the costs of installation.
 These grants are provided through the U.S. Department of Agriculture and available across the country.
 For this grant, a rural area is defined as having a population of fewer than 10,000 people.
 However, some states may have stricter requirements.

 The maximum grant is $7,500 and can only be used once.
 In addition to grants, the USDA also makes low-interest loans available to homeowners who don’t qualify for grants.